overwolf/overwolf.github.io/docs/api/overwolf-games.md

 #### **isCursorVisible** Note

-Usually used for FPS games - when you are playing, you won't have a cursor - but if you Ctrl + Tab, you will.
+Usually used for FPS games - when you are playing, you won't have a cursor - but if you Ctrl + Tab (enable [exclusive mode](../topics/exclusive-mode)), you will.
 This can give the app an indication of this (i.e., can the user click an X to close the app window, or does he have to use a hotkey).
 Not relevant for games like LoL, where the user has a cursor.

 See also related flag, [exclusiveModeDisabled](#exclusivemodedisabled-note).